-A crucial requirement of the cost ratio time series is comparability over time.
+A crucial requirement of the scaling factors time series is comparability over time.
 One way to ensure this occurs is to restrict the data on which the ratios are calculated to the set of establishments for which data is present across all five years (that is, to ensure that all five ratios are calculated across a common set of establishments).
 While this approach ensures comparability over time, it places significant restrictions on the sample of data.

 Instead, an alternate method is used that greatly increases the data sample while maintaining comparability of the ratios over time.
-This method relies on the fact that any time series of ratios can be equivalently represented as the time series of year to year changes in ratios together with a single value of the time series (in this case, the 2019-20 to 2020-21 change in cost ratio of 2.5 per cent).
+This method relies on the fact that any time series of ratios can be equivalently represented as the time series of year-to-year changes in ratios together with a single value of the time series (in this case, the 2020-21 to 2021-22 change in scaling factors of 7.6 per cent).
 This method only requires that each year-to-year comparison uses a common set of establishments (rather than requiring the establishments to be common across all five years).

-The indexation rate relies on the 2020-21 admitted acute cost model only, which is based on AR-DRG Version 11.0.
+The indexation rate relies on the 2021-22 admitted acute cost model only, which is based on AR-DRG Version 11.0.

-Table 18 shows the year-to-year changes in cost ratio, calculated by applying the 2020-21 cost model to pairs of consecutive years' cost data, ensuring a common set of establishments are present in each pairwise comparison.
+Table 19 shows the year-to-year changes in scaling factors, calculated by applying the 2021-22 cost model to pairs of consecutive years' cost data, ensuring a common set of establishments are present in each pairwise comparison.

-Table 18: Year-to-year changes in cost ratio
+Table 19: Year-to-year changes in scaling factors